bluescarni/obake/doc/install.rst

 Clang:

-* Due to a compiler bug, Clang 8 may fail to compile Piranha's test suite with debugging information.
+* Due to a compiler bug, Clang 8.0.0 may fail to compile Piranha's test suite with debugging information.
+The issue appears to have been rectified in Clan 8.0.1.

 OSX: